 The problem of privacy leakage has aroused widespread concern.
-Face recognition of video surveillance have become ubiquitous in daily lives, but it is difficult to balance between intelligent vision applications and personal privacy protection.
-In addition to improving relevant laws and regulations to regulate the acquisition, storage and use of videos, corresponding technical measures are needed to protect personal privacy.
-The cryptography-based face privacy protection scheme selectively encrypts the face region in the video that shows the identity and can be decrypted to recover the original video in case of future legitimate demand.
-How to integrate the autonomous face degradation encryption and decryption algorithm of humanoid association memory mechanism into AI face recognition algorithm is an urgent breakthrough direction.
+Face recognition in video surveillance has become ubiquitous in daily life, but it is difficult to strike a balance between intelligent vision applications and personal privacy protection.
+In addition to improving relevant laws and regulations to govern the acquisition, storage, and use of videos, corresponding technical measures are needed to safeguard personal privacy.
+The cryptography-based scheme for face privacy protection selectively encrypts the face region in the video that shows the identity.
+This encrypted data can be decrypted to recover the original video in case of future legitimate demand.
+How to integrate the autonomous face degradation encryption and decryption algorithm of humanoid association memory mechanism into the AI face recognition algorithm is an urgent breakthrough direction.

 Most of the existing face encryption schemes are homomorphic-based [17-21].
-There are three different types of homomorphic encryption schemes: (1) partially homomorphic encryption, (2) somewhat homomorphic encryption and (3) fully homomorphic encryption (FHE).
+There are three different types of homomorphic encryption schemes: (1) partially homomorphic encryption, (2) somewhat homomorphic encryption, and (3) fully homomorphic encryption (FHE).
 Tamiya et al.[17] proposed a successful homomorphic encryption-based face template protection scheme by computing the squared Euclidean distance between facial features with a single homomorphic multiplication method.
-Román et al.[18] suggested using the Kyber and Saber public key encryption (PKE) algorithms along with homomorphic encryption (HE) in facial recognition systems to achieve smaller protected template and key sizes and faster execution times than other HE schemes that use lattices.
+Román et al.[18] suggested using the Kyber and Saber public key encryption (PKE) algorithms, along with homomorphic encryption (HE) in facial recognition systems.
+This approach aims to achieve smaller protected templates and key sizes, as well as faster execution times, compared to other HE schemes that utilize lattices.
 The use of fully homomorphic encryption algorithms provides a higher level of privacy authentication for the queried face.
 Huang et al. [19] offered a successful, privacy-preserving face verification method based on a corrupted circuit and fully homomorphic encryption.
-Some researchers used CKKS fully homomorphic encryption to encrypt the normalised facial feature vector [20,21].
+Some researchers used CKKS fully homomorphic encryption to encrypt the normalized facial feature vector [20,21].

-Due to the low computational efficiency of using homomorphic encryption, other studies tried to find lightweight algorithms to encrypt faces.
-Tan et al. [22] proposed a novel approach to implement video-based ring-learning (ring-LWE) cryptography for face encryption and decryption on a graphics processing unit (GPU).
-Duong-Ngoc et al. [23] proposed a novel method to comprehensively protect facial images extracted from videos based on NewHope cryptography for post-quantum cryptosystems, greatly reducing the time for encryption and decryption.
-Zhao et al. [24] proposed and implemented a simple and efficient speckle-based optical cryptosystem to encrypt face images by seemingly random optical speckles at the speed of light, by training an cryptographic neural network to decrypt face images from random speckles.
+Due to the low computational efficiency of using homomorphic encryption, other researchers have attempted to identify lightweight algorithms for encrypting facial data.
+Tan et al. [22] proposed a novel approach to implementing video-based ring-learning (ring-LWE) cryptography for face encryption and decryption on a graphics processing unit (GPU).
+Duong-Ngoc et al. [23] proposed a novel method for comprehensively protecting facial images extracted from videos based on NewHope cryptography for post-quantum cryptosystems.
+This method significantly reduces the time required for encryption and decryption.
+Zhao et al. [24] proposed and implemented a simple and efficient speckle-based optical cryptosystem to encrypt face images using seemingly random optical speckles at the speed of light.
+They achieved this by training a cryptographic neural network to decrypt face images from random speckles.
 A fast block scrambling method was used to scramble the detected faces [25,26].
-In addition, an encryption technique using face biometrics to generate random phase masks [27].
-A THM (Tent-Henon Map) chaotic encryption of faces was proposed in combined with the properties of tent chaos and Henon chaos [28].
-Liu et al. [29] proposed a RGB image encryption algorithm based on DNA encoding and chaos map.
-Wu et al. [30] proposed a Generative Adversarial Network (GAN)-based method to encrypt facial features using Wasserstein Generative Adversarial Network Encryption (WGAN-E).
+In addition, an encryption technique using face biometrics to generate random phase masks has been proposed [27].
+A THM (Tent-Henon Map) chaotic encryption of faces was proposed, combining with the properties of tent chaos and Henon chaos [28].
+Liu et al. [29] proposed an RGB image encryption algorithm based on DNA encoding and a chaos map.
+Wu et al. [30] proposed a GAN-based method to encrypt facial features using Wasserstein Generative Adversarial Network Encryption (WGAN-E).
 Ashiba et al. [31] used a graph theory-based graph first decomposition mask (GFH) coding algorithm.
-There are still room for improvements in terms of computational communication efficiency and privacy-preserving effects.
-Active perception of key privacy features for target encryption based on humanoid cognitive mechanism provides a preliminary exploration in this direction.
+There is still room for improvement in terms of computational communication efficiency and privacy-preserving effects.
+Active perception of key privacy features for target encryption, based on humanoid cognitive mechanism, provides a preliminary exploration in this direction.

 C. Humanoid associative memory cognition